Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “Mambo!” by Yma Sumac (1954): Sampled “Gopher” from 1:38 to 1:57, adding exotic flair.
+- “Mambo!” by Yma Sumac (1954): Sampled “Gopher” from 1:38 to 1:57 — exotic and otherworldly, like something heard drifting from a party on the other side of the island.

 Track 8: “Pablo’s Cruise”